New model comparison for semi-inclusive charged-current electron and muon neutrino scattering by $^{40}$Ar in the energy range of the MicroBooNE experiment: Semi-inclusive Neutrino-nucleus quasielastic scattering within RDWIA

 \begin{widetext}

-\end{widetext} where $\Omega_{k'}$ and $\Omega_{N}^L$ are, respectively, the solid angles of the final lepton and the ejected proton, $\Phi(k)$ is the neutrino energy distribution (flux), the residual nucleus $B$ can be left in an excited state with invariant mass $W_B$ and total energy $E_B$ , $L_{\mu\nu}$ and $H^{\mu\nu}$ are the leptonic and hadronic tensors, and $f_{\text{rec}}$ is the recoil factor.
+\end{widetext} where $\Omega_{k'}$ and $\Omega_{N}^L$ are, respectively, the solid angles of the final lepton and the ejected proton, $\Phi(k)$ is the neutrino energy distribution (flux).
+The residual system $B$ can be left in an excited state with invariant mass $W_B$ and total energy $E_B$. $L_{\mu\nu}$ and $H^{\mu\nu}$ are the leptonic and hadronic tensors, and $f_{\text{rec}}$ is the recoil factor.
 All the information about initial-state dynamics and FSI is contained inside the hadronic tensor $H^{\mu\nu}$, which is built as the bilinear product of the matrix elements of the nuclear current operator between the initial and final nuclear states~\cite{Gonzalez-Jimenez:2021ohu, PhysRevD.106.113005, nikolakopoulos2022benchmarking}.
 Assuming that the impulse approximation is valid, the initial neutrino interacts with only one neutron of the target that is knocked out and turned into a proton.
-Then the proton travels through the residual nucleus suffering FSI until it exits the nucleus.
+Then the proton travels through the residual nucleus undergoing FSI until it exits the nucleus.

 In RDWIA the initial nucleons are described by a relativistic bound-state wave function obtained within the relativistic mean field (RMF) approach~\cite{HOROWITZ1981503}.
-We follow a procedure similar to the one described in~\cite{Gonzalez-Jimenez:2021ohu, PhysRevD.106.113005} and use a realistic missing energy profile $\rho\left(E_m\right)$ for $^{40}$Ar where each of the seven independent-particle shell model (IPSM) states $\alpha$ are modeled as Gaussian distributions, with a central value $\mu_\alpha$, standard deviation $\sigma_\alpha$ and occupancy $S_\alpha$.
-An additional $s$-wave shell, called background, is included to account for the correlated nucleons that are not in the IPSM states.
+We use a continuous missing energy ($E_m$) profile, denoted $\rho\left(E_m\right)$, where each of the seven independent-particle shell model (IPSM) states $\alpha$ are modeled as Maxwell-Boltzmann distributions

-The values of the parameters are extracted from $\left(e,e'p\right)$ experimental data using titanium as target~\cite{https://doi.org/10.48550/arxiv.2209.14108} and are summarized in Table~\ref{table: argon}.
-Since the parameterization extracted from exclusive electron data is for protons and we require the neutrons missing energy profile, the positions of the Gaussian distributions $\mu_\alpha$ shown in Table~\ref{table: argon} except the $1f_{\frac{7}{2}}$ shell are shifted by an amount equal to the difference between the neutrons and protons RMF eigenvalues for $^{40}$Ca (the closest symmetric nucleus), namely $E^{n}_{\alpha}\left({^{40}}\textnormal{Ca}\right) - E^{p}_{\alpha}\left({^{40}}\textnormal{Ca}\right)$.
-Lastly for the $1f_{\frac{7}{2}}$ shell we set it to the experimental neutron separation energy and shift the rest of the shells by 1 MeV to conserve the difference between the shells positions.
-This value, 1 MeV, corresponds to the difference between the 1$f_{7/2}$ shell energy given by the RMF model and the experimental neutron separation energy.